bayprogrammer/study/2021/laracasts/02_laravel-8-from-scratch/README.md

 - `redirect`: Laravel-provided helper, return a redirect: `return redirect('/path')`

 ### 09 Route Wildcard Constraints

+- `where` constraint can be applied to a route to constrain the wildcard to a specific validation or pattern, passing it the param you want to constrain and a regular expression to use as the constraint.
+- `whereAlpha`
+- `whereAlphaNumeric`
+- `whereNumber`

 ### 10 Use Caching for Expensive Operations